 Guiding you through the divorce process

-Our Brisbane Family Lawyers are dedicated to helping you navigate one of life’s most stressful events; divorce.
+Our Brisbane family lawyers are dedicated to helping you navigate one of life’s most stressful events: a separation.
 We can help you achieve the most positive outcome with as little conflict as possible.

-If you and your former spouse are separated and you are ready to finalise your divorce, Attwood Marshall Lawyers can assist you with preparing and lodging an Application for Divorce, or responding to an Application for Divorce.
+If you and your former spouse are separated and you are ready to finalise your divorce, Attwood Marshall Lawyers can assist you with preparing and lodging an Application for Divorce, or responding to one.

-Our Brisbane family lawyers can help you understand the process to follow to ensure your interests are protected and you can move on with your life.
+Our team can help you understand the process to follow to ensure your interests are protected and you can move on with your life.

 Book online now

 In Australia, you must satisfy at least one of the below criteria to be eligible to apply for divorce:

 - You normally reside in Australia;

 - You are an Australian citizen;

 - You consider Australia to be your home and you intend to live in Australia indefinitely;